'Reluctant Psychonaut' Michael Pollan Embraces 'New Science' Of Psychedelics

 POLLAN: Yeah.
 This took me to a very uncomfortable place in some ways.
 And it challenged a lot of those beliefs.
 On the...

 POLLAN: Yeah.
 Well, I mean, you do refer back to the memories.
 They're useful.
 They're kind of in your archive.
 They're very vivid.
 And you can refer back to certain images or experiences and use them that way.
-But, you know, I was talking to my wife about this, Judith, and - you know, because when people say how were you changed? - you know, that's kind of the best person to consult - is a spouse.
+But, you know, I was talking to my wife about this, Judith.
+And - you know, because when people say how were you changed, you know, that's kind of the best person to consult - is a spouse or a partner on you.
 And she said something very interesting.
 You know, I just went through the death of my father in January.
 And...

 GROSS: You did?